Engee documentation

 receiver.Seed = 2010;

 A fast time grid is a set of time samples within the pulse duration.
-Each sample corresponds to an element of range resolution.
+Each count corresponds to a range resolution element.

 In [ ]: